kathysledge/smig/docs/schema-reference/events.md

 ## Limitations

+Events are powerful but have constraints.
+Understanding these helps you design better schemas.

 ### Events are synchronous

-They run as part of the transaction.
-Long-running operations can slow down writes.
+Events execute within the same transaction as the triggering operation.
+Keep event logic fast to avoid slowing down writes.

 ### No external calls

-Events can’t make HTTP requests directly.
-Create a queue record and process externally:
+SurrealDB events cannot make HTTP requests or call external services.
+Instead, queue the work and process it from your application:

 ```typescript
 // In database